1PunMan/mininet-mptcp/README.md

 # mininet-mptcp
 Some experiment mptcp test on mininet
-please substitue you own tcp client serser.
-Of course, the code of mytcpserver mytcpserver can get at https://github.com/sonyangchang/mininet-test/tree/master/tcpudp
+please substitue you own tcp client server.
+Of course, the code of mytcpserver fileclient can get at https://github.com/sonyangchang/mininet-test/tree/master/tcpudp
 p2 = h2.popen("./tcpudp/mytcpserver -h10.0.2.2 -p1234")
 p1=h1.popen("./tcpudp/fileclient -h10.0.2.2 -p1234")
 And the fileclient send out 10MB data to the server.
 The flow completion time can get in my_tcp_server_log.txt.
-results
+for example
 mp flow completion time 22473  ms
 sp
 44640 ms